Death toll rises to 7 in blast at gas station in Ireland | Law-Order

 "The search and recovery for further fatalities continues, said the police force, An Garda Siochana.

-Emergency responders from Ireland and neighbouring Northern Ireland are involved in the search and rescue operation.
+Emergency responders from Ireland and neighboring Northern Ireland are involved in what police said was now a "search and recovery" operation.
+Sniffer dogs combed the debris, and a mechanical digger lifted piles of rubble from the site.

 Irish Prime Minister Micheál Martin said it was one of the "darkest of days for Donegal and the entire country."
 "People across this island will be numbed by the same sense of shock and utter devastation as the people of Creeslough at this tragic loss of life," he said.